a.k.a. THE THREE-QUARTER CENTURY SOFTBALL CLUB

 be given information on how to purchase them.
 You will also need to

-get both short and long white softball pants at a local sporting goods
+get long white dress pants at a local store.
+The club furnishes blue

 KIDS AND KUBS CHEER